 The third Saturday in September is set aside to observe this day, Texian Navy Day.
 For more information on Texas Navy history, click here.

-The Daughters of the Republic of Texas recognzies Texas military heroes on Septermber 18, 2019 with Texas Heroes Day.
+The Daughters of the Republic of Texas recognizes Texas military heroes on September 18th with Texas Heroes Day.
 This day honors Texas Military, past and present.
 The DRT has designated the day to honor and preserve the memory of the volunteer soldiers who died defending the Republic of Texas and her independence.
 Special emphasis is placed on honoring those of the 1842 Dawson Massacre and the Mier Expedition.

 In 1842, the Mexican Army staged several raiding expeditions into Texas, and had captured San Antonio.
 Answering the call for help, Nicholas Dawson led a group of men, mostly from Fayette County, to fight.
 On September 18, 1842, thirty-six of these volunteer Texan soldiers were killed on the field of battle.
 The battle took place near Salado Creeek, a few miles northeast of San Antonio.
 Three survivors escaped to tell the story, and fifteen other were taken prisoner by Mexican soldiers.
 The captured prisoners were marched to Perote Prison in Veracruz, Mexico, and these men, only nine survived to return to Texas.

-On September 18, 1848, the remains of those who died in the Dawson Massacre, Perote Prison, and others who drew the "Black Beans of Death" in the Mier Expedition were buried at Monument Hill, a site in Fayette County overlooking the Colorado River.
-Sam Houston and other dignitaries were among more than 1000 people who attended the ceremony, where the remains were buried with full military honors.
+In September 1848, the remains of those who died in the Dawson Massacre, Perote Prison, and others who drew the "Black Beans of Death" in the Mier Expedition were reburied in a sandstone vault at Monument Hill, a site in Fayette County overlooking the Colorado River.
+Sam Houston and other dignitaries were among more than 1,000 people who attended the ceremony, where the remains were buried with full military honors.

 Fly your Texas flag!